tzutalin/dlib-android/README.md

 ├── androidstudio-examples  # Android Studio's projects use the shared library built by this repo ├── tools                   # Tools and utilities
 ├── third_party             # Like OpenCV and [miniglog](https://github.com/tzutalin/miniglog)
-├── LICENSE
+├── CMakeLists.txt          # Use CMake to build instead of using Android ├── LICENSE
 └── README.md
 ```